-Weeds can be identified or grouped as (1) broadleaf (including vines); (2) grass; or (3) sedge.
+Weeds can be identified or grouped as: 1) broadleaf (including vines); 2) grass; or 3) sedge.

 The identification of weeds can be aided by looking for specific characteristics of the plant.
-These specific characteristics can include shape of the leaves, stems, seed, seed head, plant size, root system, and the type and color of flowers, if present.
+These specific characteristics can include shape of the leaves, stems, seed, seed head, plant size, root system, as well as the type and color of flowers if present.

 Weeds can be classified by their life cycle: annual, biennial, or perennial.
 Annual plants have a one-year life cycle, growing from seed, maturing, and producing seed for the next generation of plants in one year or less.
 Annuals can be further divided into summer (sprout in spring, grow, mature, and produce seed and die before winter) or winter (sprout in the fall, grow, mature, produce seed and die before summer).
-Biennials have a two-year life cycle, growing from seed and developing a heavy root system the first year, followed by seed production in the second year and then plant death.
-Perennials live more than two years, with seed production occurring as early as the first year.
+Biennials have a two-year life cycle, growing from seed and developing a heavy root system the first year followed by seed production in the second year and then plant death.
+Perennials live more than two years with seed production occurring as early as the first year.

-Detailed information on weed identification in citrus groves is available from the following UF/IFAS publications: HS-926/HS185, "Identification of Vine Weeds in Florida Citrus"; HS-896/HS150, "Identification of Broadleaf Weeds in Citrus"; HS-955/HS175, "Identification of Grass Weeds in Florida Citrus"; and HS-962/HS205, "Identification of Sedge and Sedge-Like Weeds in Florida Citrus".
+This publication is included in SP-43, 2018-2019 Florida Citrus Production Guide.
+For a copy of this handbook, request information on its purchase at your local UF/IFAS Extension office.
+Detailed information on weed identification in citrus groves is available from the following webbased EDIS publications: HS-926/HS185 Identification of Vine Weeds in Florida Citrus, HS-896/HS150 Identification of Broadleaf Weeds in Citrus, HS-955/HS175 Identification of Grass Weeds in Florida Citrus, HS-962/HS205 Identification of Sedge and Sedge-Like Weeds in Florida Citrus, and SP-341 Identification of Weeds in Florida Citrus.